As the month of March comes to a close I thought it is only fair that I share my preferred apps for Ubuntu users so far with you.

 Unity Tweak tool is one of the first tools application consultants advise users to install immediately after installing a distro like Ubuntu because it provides users with the ability to configure their system the way they want via setting options that include desktop hot corners, icon sizes, theme and icon customization, workspace number and colors, etc.

-Install Unity Tweak Tool via the terminal:
+Install Unity Tweak Tool on Ubuntu via the terminal:

 $ sudo install unity-tweak-tool